agranig/stirshaken-scenarios/README.md

 # the private key belonging to your valid certificate
 cp /path/to/priv.key certs/sp/priv.pem

+# the ca certificate for your valid certificate
+cp /path/to/cacert.pem certs/ca/cacert.pem

 # an expired certificate with the same key as above
 cp /path/to/expired.pem certs/sp/expired.pem